hyperledger/fabric-sdk-node/docs/tutorials/chaincode-lifecycle.md

 #### Modify the Endorsement policy

-When updating the endorsement policy only 4 steps must be performed and care must be taken in setting the sequence number to be sure it reflects the current modification number of the chaincode definition.
+When updating the endorsement policy, you only need to perform 4 steps.
+Organizations can use the chaincode definition to update the endorsement policy without having to repackage the chaincode or initializing the chaincode.
+You need to increment the sequence number by one to change the chaincode definition.
 In this case let us assume that the chaincode has been updated once, so the sequence number will be 3.
-Step 2 may be skipped as there is not a new code package.
 It might seem that we can also skip the install step, but we still need the package ID value to uniquely identify the chaincode source that was installed earlier and has not been changed.

-The following sample shows the code needed when the organization has updated the endorsement policy and is the organization to approve and commit it for the entire channel.
+The following sample shows the code needed when the organization updates an endorsement policy and is then approves and commits the new definition to the channel.
 ```
 // step 1: setup
 const mychaincode = client.newChaincode('mychaincode', 'version2');